logankaminer/SAT/README.md

 ### Todo ###
 - Test that default values can be overidden with Config parameters
 - Background requests on a separate thread (images, css, .js files)
-- Complete Flask-based session monitoring dashboard
+- Complete Flask-based session-monitoring dashboard
 - Build HAR editor

 ## Installation ##